 The findings are shown in Figure 41.
 Pupils who reported not ever being victimised reported the highest scores for pupil wellbeing.
 Pupils who reported frequent victimisation reported the lowest wellbeing scores.
+Therefore, pupils who are victimised have poorer wellbeing.

 Figure 41 Wellbeing scores in relation to victimisation